siwei6525/AWS_chat_bot/README.md

 User: 7 pm, please

-Bot: Great.
-Lastly, I need your phone number so I can send you my findings.
+Bot: Great!
+Lastly, I need your phone number so I can send you my findings.(format: +1 xxxxxxxxx)

-User: 123-456-7890
+User: +1 1234567890

 Bot: You’re all set.
 Expect my suggestions shortly!
 Have a good day.